aelgabli/GADMM/README.md

-# GADMM
-GADMM: fast and communication efficient framework for distributed machine learning
+# GADMM: fast and communication efficient framework for distributed machine learning

  For linear regression on synthetic data, run LinearRegression_synthetic.m.